Ashmit-05/GoTest/rules for testing.md

 - It will be assigned the "zero" value.
 This depends on the type, for example ints are 0 and for strings it is "".
 - You can return whatever it's set to by just calling return rather than return prefix.
 - This will display in the Go Doc for your function so it can make the intent of your code clearer.

+*It is important to question the value of your tests.
+It should not be a goal to have as many tests as possible, but rather to have as much confidence as possible in your code base.
+Having too many tests can turn in to a real problem and it just adds more overhead in maintenance.
+Every test has a cost.*